Mark Martin: 1987

-Martin's success from the previous three seasons landed him a full-time ride driving for Bruce Lawmaster in the Busch Series.
-The season started strong as he posted two wins, three poles, nine top-tens, and was fourth in the standings after fifteen races.
-After just one DNF in the first fifteen races, Martin had seven DNFs in the final twelve races, including six due to mechanical failure and four blown engines.
-Despite finishing in the top-ten in the other five races, the team's failure to finish toward the end dropped Martin from fourth to eighth place in the final standings.
+Martin's success over the previous three seasons earned him a full-time ride with Bruce Lawmaster in the Busch Series.
+The season began strongly, as he posted two wins, three poles, nine top-tens, and held fourth place in the standings after fifteen races.
+After recording just one DNF in those first fifteen events, Martin suffered seven DNFs in the final twelve races, including six caused by mechanical failures and four by blown engines.
+Despite finishing in the top-ten in the other five races, the team's inability to finish races late in the season dropped Martin from fourth to eighth place in the final standings.

-Although the late-season collapse ended Martin's chance at winning the championship, the success he had in 1987 caught the eye of Jack Roush, who chose Martin to drive for him in the Winston Cup Series for 1988.
-He finished 1987 with three wins, six poles, thirteen top-tens, and an eighth place finish in the points standings.
+Although the late-season collapse ended Martin's chance at the championship, his performance in 1987 attracted the attention of Jack Roush, who selected him to drive in the Winston Cup Series for 1988.
+Martin ended the 1987 season with three wins, six poles, thirteen top-tens, and an eighth-place finish in the points standings.